jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 fragmentColour = (ambient + diffuse + specular) * attenuation;
 ```

-To demonstrate the affects of applying attenuation we are going to need some more objects that a positioned a different distances from the light source.
+To demonstrate the affects of applying attenuation we are going to need some more objects that a positioned at different distances from the light source.
 In your **Lab08_Lighting.cpp** file before the render loop define arrays for the position vectors and rotation angles for the teapots (taken from the multiple cubes example from [6.
 3D Worlds](multiple-objects-section)).

 ```cpp
 // Teapot positions